joedolson/access-monitor/readme.txt

 = This is awesome!
 If I fix these problems, is my website accessible? =

 Maybe, but there's no way to know using automated testing.
 Automated accessible testing can't test every accessibility issue; many issues require human checks.
 However, this will help you find the issues that are fully testable using automation.

+= If Access Monitor can't test everything, what's the point? =

+No tool can pick up every Accessibility issue - but Access Monitor can help you eliminate issues that <strong>can</strong> be found in automated testing without wasting your time with a bunch of false positives.
+When you do your manual testing, you won't waste any time on those issues!

 == Screenshots ==